Promoting an enjoyable and meaningful way of developing fluent, expressive reading in the context of good quality first teaching.

 - Presentation of four practical strategies for creating fluent readers

-- Readers’ Theatre — We look at the best ways of working with this established strategy, focussing on integrated approaches which allow for the development of comprehension and vocabulary as well as fluency.
+- Readers Theatre — we look at the best ways of working with this established strategy, focusing on integrated approaches which allow for the development of comprehension and vocabulary as well as fluency.

-- This participative workshop approach involves teachers learning practical tools and techniques.
-Comfortable clothing is advised.
+- This participate workshop approach involves teachers learning practical tools and techniques.
+Come dressed for comfort and enjoyment.